Withdrawing funds from retirement accounts

 You may need those savings when you hit a bumpy patch.
 Whatever distribution plan you choose, you will have to start taking RMDs the year you reach age 70½.
 They are calculated by dividing the amount of money in your tax-qualified accounts with the number of years a person your age is expected to live.
 Be aware, though, that RMDs are not government-approved spending guidelines.

 One of the biggest unknowns in retirement is whether we will eventually need long-term care.
-Getting a good long-term care policy in place removes a major source of anxiety.
+Estimating possible long term care costs and funding alternatives may remove a major source of anxiety.

 An annuity acts like a traditional pension and guarantees2 you a certain amount of income for life.
 This diversifies your retirement holdings and leaves you less vulnerable to the gyrations of the stock and bond markets.
 Some advisors suggest that you ladder annuities, purchasing one when you are 65, for example, another when you are 70, a third when you are 75, etc. This way, you can benefit from the higher payouts you get when the annuity is purchased at a later age.